SahO-ux/perdiem-menu-browser/README.md

 The app needs at least one active location with catalog items.
 Use the **Sandbox Seller Dashboard** (linked from your app's Sandbox tab):

 1. **Locations** — Go to _Account & Settings → Locations_.
-Two locations exist by default.
-Rename them (e.g. "Downtown", "Australia") and verify each has a timezone set under _Location details → Opening hours_.
+Setup 2 locations along with timezone and then finally set Opening hours.

 2. **Items** — Go to _Items → Item Library_ and create 6–10 items across 3–4 categories (e.g. Breakfast, Lunch, Drinks, Desserts).
 Add images and prices.
 To exercise location filtering, mark at least one item as available only at a specific location.